 Earlier this week, EPA announced its long-awaited revised proposal for a cooling water intake structure rule for existing facilities.
 Praise is much less interesting than criticism, and thus less conducive to entertaining blog posts, but I’m afraid EPA has left me no choice.
 Within the confines of what the Clean Water Act requires, EPA seems to have gotten this one pretty much right.

 EPA has a useful summary of the rule here.
-I could certainly quarrel with aspects of the rule, but the basic structure makes sense.
-It applies to facilities that take at least 25% of their water from an… More
+I could certainly quarrel with aspects of the rule,… More

 Sometimes, Settlements Really Are Win-Win Propositions: An Innovative NDPES Settlement That Works For Everyone

 I don’t normally blog about cases in which I’m involved, but since this one made the front page of the Boston Globe, I suppose it’s sufficiently newsworthy.
 Yesterday, EPA announced that a settlement had been reached among EPA, MassDEP, our client GenOn Kendall, and the Charles River Watershed Association and the Conservation Law Foundation concerning the NPDES permit for Kendall Station.
-As a result of the settlement, when all the equipment needed to implement it has been installed, both the water intake and discharge and the thermal load will be… More
+As a result of the settlement,… More

 What Are Citizen Groups Afraid Of?
 The Ninth Circuit Affirms Delegation of NPDES Authority to Alaska, Notwithstanding Alaska’s Fee-Shifting Provision